For the birds

 No cars, busses or airplanes today we’ll head out right from the lodge and explore the trail system here and at our neighboring buddy Chontas Birdwatching Spot.
 We publish a lot of photos with sunshine because it’s pretty, but the reality is that it’s a rainforest, so pack your rain jacket and lets head for the hills.
 But really, it’s the Andes so we will be hiking uphill a bit.
 Bonus animal of the day: Red-tailed Squirrel

-Birds you might see: Southern Lapwing, Sickle-winged Guan, Roadside Hawk, Tawny-bellied Hermit, Long-tailed Sylph, Greenish Puffleg, Collared Inca, Gorgeted Woodstar, Peruvian Racket-tail, Speckle-faced Parrot, Golden-headed and Crested Quetzal, Masked Trogon, Southern Emerald-Toucanet, Black-billed Mountain Toucan, Powerful Woodpecker, Crimson-mantled Woodpecker, Green Jay, Montane Woodcreeper, Streak headed Antbird, White-bellied Antpitta, Long-tailed Tapaculo, Pale-edged Flycatcher, Mountain Wren, Brown-capped Vireo, Black-eared Hemispingus, Blue-winged Mountain Tanager, Saffron-crowned Tanager, Russet-backed Oropendola, Scarlet-rumped Cacique, Chestnut-capped Brushfinch, Rufous-collared Sparrow and if you’re a really lucky duck White-capped Tanager
+Birds you might see: Southern Lapwing, Sickle-winged Guan, Roadside Hawk, Tawny-bellied Hermit, Long-tailed Sylph, Greenish Puffleg, Collared Inca, Gorgeted Woodstar, Peruvian Racket-tail, Speckle-faced Parrot, Golden-headed Quetzal, Masked Trogon, Southern Emerald-Toucanet, Black-billed Mountain Toucan, Powerful Woodpecker, Crimson-mantled Woodpecker, Green Jay, Montane Woodcreeper, Streak headed Antbird, White-bellied Antpitta, Long-tailed Tapaculo, Pale-edged Flycatcher, Mountain Wren, Brown-capped Vireo, Black-eared Hemispingus, Blue-winged Mountain Tanager, Saffron-crowned Tanager, Russet-backed Oropendola, Scarlet-rumped Cacique, Chestnut-capped Brushfinch, Rufous-collared Sparrow and if you’re a really lucky duck White-capped Tanager

 Day 5- Guacamayos Ridge